Chirpy Heat brings sector leading knowledge and experience

 He served 3 years as Chair of the London Environment Group (LEG) of Housing Associations (2013-2016), 3 years as Treasurer and Advisory Board member of Islington Sustainable Energy Partnership and in 2018 co-founded ‘The Heat Network’ (formerly CHIRP) a best-practice sharing group for Communal & District Heating in Housing Associations.

 Lisa joined the Chirpy Heat team in 2021.
 A multi-linguist and Economics graduate, Lisa has strong experience in the energy sector having previously worked for both E.ON and Robin Hood Energy.
-She brings an analytical and methodical approach to our heat network consultancy.
+She brings an analytical and methodical approach to our heat network consultancy and has worked with a wide range of providers on all elements of their heat networks, as well as delivering training on heat networks.

 Alistair is a CIBSE Certified Heat Network Consultant and has worked in the heating industry for the last fifteen years.